kubewarden/rfc/rfc/0022-policy-lifecycle.md

 ### Policy Creation

 1. The user creates a new `Policy`.
+2. The Kubewarden controller sets the phase of the `Policy` to `Pending`.
-2. The Kubewarden controller creates a new `PolicyRevision` resource with the policy content and sets the `enabled` field to `true`.
+3. The Kubewarden controller creates a new `PolicyRevision` resource with the policy content and sets the `enabled` field to `true`.
    It also sets the `policyGeneration` field to the value of `metadata.generation` from the `Policy` CRD and adds the `Scheduled` status condition set to `False` to both the `Policy` and `PolicyRevision` CRDs.
-3. The new `PolicyRevision` triggers the leader reconciler.
+4. The new `PolicyRevision` triggers the leader reconciler.
 The Policy Server leader sets the status condition of type `Scheduled` of the `PolicyRevision` to `True`.
    - If Policy Server specified in the `Policy` CRD is not running, the status condition of type `Scheduled` will be set to `False` with the appropriate reason and message.
-4. The Kubewarden controller propagates the status condition to the `Policy` CRD.
+5. The Kubewarden controller propagates the status condition to the `Policy` CRD.
-5. The Policy Server leader pulls the policy from the registry, precompiles the policy, and stores it in the shared cache.
+6. The Policy Server leader pulls the policy from the registry, precompiles the policy, and stores it in the shared cache.
-6. The Policy Server leader validates the policy settings.
+7. The Policy Server leader validates the policy settings.
-7. The Policy Server leader changes the status condition of type `Initialized` of the `PolicyRevision` to `True`.
+8. The Policy Server leader changes the status condition of type `Initialized` of the `PolicyRevision` to `True`.
    - If an error occurred in the previous steps, the status condition of type `Initialized` will be set to `False` with the appropriate reason and message.
+     The phase of the `Policy` will be set to `Failed` by the Kubewarden controller.
-8. The Kubewarden controller propagates the status condition to the `Policy` CRD.
+9. The Kubewarden controller propagates the status condition to the `Policy` CRD.
-9. The replica reconciler of all the replicas including the leader loads the policy in the evaluation environment.
+10. The replica reconciler of all the replicas including the leader loads the policy in the evaluation environment.
-10. Every replica will report the status of the policy to the `PolicyRevision` CRD, setting the status condition of type `Ready` to `True`.
+11. Every replica will report the status of the policy to the `PolicyRevision` CRD, setting the status condition of type `Ready` to `True`.
     - If an error occurs, the status condition of type `Ready` will be set to `False` with the appropriate reason and message.
+      The phase of the `Policy` will be set to `Failed` by the Kubewarden controller.
-11. The `Ready` status is propagated to the `Policy` CRD.
+12. The `Ready` status is propagated to the `Policy` CRD.
-12. When all the replicas have set the `Ready` status to true, the Kubewarden controller creates a Webhook configuration pointing to the `PolicyRevision` generation.
+13. When all the replicas have set the `Ready` status to true, the Kubewarden controller creates a Webhook configuration pointing to the `PolicyRevision` generation.
     - If an error occurred in the previous steps, the controller will not update the Webhook configuration.
+The phase of the `Policy` will be set to `Failed`.
+14. The phase of the `Policy` will be set to `Active` by the Kubewarden controller.
-13. The policy is now ready to be used.
+15. The policy is now ready to be used.

 ### Sequence diagram